Alexander (1799 ship)

 Alexander was launched in France or Spain in 1797, probably under another name, and taken in prize circa 1799, when she was lengthened and raised.
-She was registered at Liverpool in 1801 and proceeded to make six voyages as a slave ship.
+She was registered at Liverpool in 1801, and proceeded to make six voyages as a slave ship in the triangular trade in enslaved people.
 She then sailed to Brazil and the West Indies and was last listed in 1809.

 Career

 Alexander first appeared in Lloyd's Register (LR) in 1800.

-Captain Joseph Threlfall acquired a letter of marque on 8 October 1799.
+1st voyage transporting enslaved people (1799–1800): Captain Joseph Threlfall acquired a letter of marque on 8 October 1799, and sailed from Liverpool on 29 October 1799.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.